BAE Systems Mantis: Design and development

-Development of the Mantis started in late 2007, a mockup being revealed at the 2008 Farnborough International Air Show.
+Development of the Mantis started in late 2007, with a mockup being revealed at the 2008 Farnborough International Air Show.
 The Phase 1 Mantis vehicle is powered by two Rolls-Royce Model 250 turboprop engines, although this is likely to change in later variants.
-The Mantis is intended to have at least 24-hour operational endurance and is an autonomous vehicle, able to pilot itself and to plot its own course, communicating with personnel on the ground regarding its observations.
+The Mantis is intended to have at least 24-hour operational endurance and is an autonomous vehicle, able to pilot itself and plot its own course, communicating with personnel on the ground regarding its observations.

 Phase 1 is intended to demonstrate BAE Systems' rapid prototyping capabilities and will focus on the evaluation of autonomous control systems.
 Later phases may evaluate civilian applications, armed variants and sensor packages.

 The large dome on the front, reminiscent of a pilot's canopy, actually contains an upward facing satellite communications system.

-The prototype first flew on 21 October 2009 at Woomera Test Range in South Australia.
+The prototype first flew on 21 October 2009 at the Woomera Test Range in South Australia.

 In 2013 the Mantis was flight tested in the United Kingdom.
-It was used as the basis for the BAE/Dassault Telemos, development of which was discontinued.
+It was used as the basis for the BAE/Dassault Telemos, the development of which was discontinued.